pknjohns/startup/notes.md

 - install using `npm install express`
 - Create Express aplication by calling the express constructor to create the Express application and listen fro HTTP requests on a desired port
 - The order you add your middleware to Express is the order that they will be called in.

+- to debug Node/ Express with VS code, you have to put the breakpoints in the index.js file; you can't put them anywhere else in your other files